afonso07/RemindMeGPT/README.md

 ```javascript
 {role:'user', content: 'Reminder: <REMINDER CONTENTS> recorded on: <REMINDER TIMESTAMP> and is complete? <COMPLETE STATUS>, ...'}
 ```
-2. In that after a set of reminders there is an agent response, that is then followed by more reminders.
-The first set of reminders are bundled up in the same way described in the previous point.
+2. If after a set of reminders there is an agent response, that is then followed by more reminders, then first set of reminders are bundled up in the same way described in the previous point.
 But the next set of reminders are prefixed with `More reminders` before being added to the dictionary.

 3. If the user asks a question and the last entry into the reminder history is a reminder, then every reminder from a previous agent response (if any) up to the last reminder is bundled up in the same format described in point (1) but prefixed with `Given the previous chat history and these additional reminders: ` which is postfixed with the user's question.